rstacruz/jsdom-global/README.md

 > Enables DOM in Node.js

 jsdom-global will inject `document`, `window` and other DOM API into your Node.js environment.
-Useful for tests.
+Useful for running, in Node.js, tests that are made for browsers.

 [![Status](https://travis-ci.org/rstacruz/jsdom-global.svg?branch=master)](https://travis-ci.org/rstacruz/jsdom-global "See test builds")